 • Sauces: Try raspberry syrup, strawberry syrup, a drizzle of honey or agave nectar, whipped cream.

-• Fruit: Bananas, blackberries, strawberries, blueberries, raspberries, mango, pineapple all work!
+• Fruit: Bananas, blackberries, strawberries, blueberries, raspberries, mango, pineapple all work on strawberry frozen yogurt!

 • Crunches: Add granola, Fruity Pebbles®, Captain Crunch® cereal.